hiowenluke/booms/README.md

 { msg: 'Hi, I am owen, 100 years old.' }
 ```

 BTW: Booms client fetches the remote services definition data and save it to the file "[./boomsServices.js](./examples/client/boomsServices.js)" so that you can easily view all the microservices APIs information.
-You can disable it, see [options](#Client-Options).
+You can disable it, see [options](#Client-options).

 ## Examples

-See [examples](./examples) to learn more, including two servers and two clients.
+See [examples](./examples) to learn more.

-## Call Remote Object method
+## Call remote object method

-You can also call a method of a remote object.
+In addition to calling a remote function, you can also call a method of a remote object.
 Cool, right?

 ### 1\.
-In Server
+In server

 ```js
 // obj.js